k8sgpt-ai/docs/docs/tutorials/index.md

 # Tutorials

+This section provides

-This section will provide end-to-end tutorials on specific use cases.
+* end-to-end tutorials on specific use cases
+* a collection of user and contributor created content